DOZBI/Elair/content/post/2019-04-28-how-figma-changed-how-we-design.md

 ---
-title: Conception des cartes de visite ,carte de mariage et cv .
+title: Adresse e-mail professionnel et marketing .
 date: 2019-04-28
 hero: "/images/d47b4c18-73d7-4bd8-a81d-fcf1cb957fc3.png"
 excerpt: To understand why Figma is the best design tool for our company, you have